After 10 years of support Windows 7 is nearing an end

 Update: October 16th, 2019

 Windows 7 will be retired in under 3 months.
-Microsoft will release the very last security updates for this decade old operating system on January 14, 2020.
-The older this operating system is and the closer we get to it’s final retirement date security risks rise.
+Microsoft will release the very last security updates for this decade-old operating system on January 14, 2020.
+The older this operating system is and the closer we get to its final retirement date security risks rise.

-Webroot who is a is a private American company that provides Internet security for consumers and businesses published a report that reveals that Windows 7 infections increasing by 71%, and the number of IPs that host Windows exploits grew 75%.
+Webroot who is is a private American company that provides Internet security for consumers and businesses published a report that reveals that Windows 7 infections increasing by 71%, and the number of IPs that host Windows exploits grew by 75%.

 In general, computers using the current Windows 7 operating system are more than two times likely to be infected versus a Windows 10 computer.
 That risk will increase once Microsoft stops releasing security patches for Windows 7.